McUsr/FB/Docs/technical/namingconventions.md

 Though, the folder name, on the `symlink-format` can also be used.

+## Naming conventions for dropin delegates/executionors.

+23-02-02 (after v0.0.2) in the process of making the Governor have the same functionality.

+We follow the last conventions we made for OneShot, the conventions

+### Deviations:

+The `fbsnapshot` doesn't have a scheme really, it has only a kind `OneShot`, since it is a kind of OneShot task, as the other task/job kind is `Periodic`, since there are  no array of backup-schemes but a only a snapshot-backup of a folder, we treat the `OneShot` kind as a scheme of it is own, to have a homogenous structure, so, in this context, everything holds for `OneShot`, as it holds for any periodic `<backup-scheme>`.

+### Naming standard for the folders the delegates reside in.

+The folders for the different backup-schemes  are found beneath `$XDG_BIN_HOME/fb` or `~/.local/bin/fb `

+There is one folder for each backup-scheme we support, named by the exact same name as the correlating backup-scheme.

+Inside this folder the delegates reside, and folders for dropins/overrides, and `exclude.file` files.

+#### General dropins/overrides

+There is one folder for a general dropin/override for all jobs concerning one backup-scheme, and that folder is named `<backup-scheme>.d`.
+You can't have an `exclude.file` file inside the general dropin folder.

+Additionally there are local dropins they get their name of the `full-symlink-name` of the folder, the dropin is for.
+Ex: `<etc-apache2-config>.d`, in local dropin folders, you can have `exclude.file` files, (only one for each dropin.d folder).

+### The naming standard for the delegates.

+The delegates, one for backup, and one for restore resides within the `<backup-scheme>` folder, at the same level as any dropin.d folders.

+They are named as `<backup-scheme>.backup.sh` and `<backup-scheme>.restore.sh`, where the casing is *exactly* the same as the casing of the backup-scheme.

+The name of an dropin-scripts/overrides in dropin folders, whether it is a local dropin folder or the general dropin folder must have exactly the same name.

 ## Customizability of the variables, kinds, and schemes

 ### The FB literal name for the root of your backup repo can be changed.

 You can  exchange the literal 'FB; in the `$FB` environment variable for something else, (and only that!) ,in the initialization, and create that folder, and share it with Linux, on a  machine so they have separate "backup-repos", maybe seeing, but not using the other machine's repo, because they have different roots for their repos.

 There are no hardcoded paths in the code, everything trickles down from the $FB environment variable, so this will work just fine.

 Instead of FB you  could use 'Book1' and 'Book2' for instance.